-Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("Topic 606" or the "new revenue standard")

-We recognize revenue when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
+In accordance with Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("Topic 606"), we recognize revenue when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 For enforceable contracts with our customers, we first identify the distinct performance obligations - or accounting units - within the contract.
 Performance obligations are commitments in a contract to transfer a distinct good or service to the customer.

 Payments received under commercial arrangements, such as licensing technology rights, may include non-refundable fees at the inception of the arrangements, milestone payments for specific achievements designated in the agreements, and royalties on the sale of products.
 At the inception of arrangements that include milestone payments, we use judgment to evaluate whether the milestones are probable of being achieved and we estimate the amount to include in the transaction price using the most likely method.
 If it is probable that a significant revenue reversal will not occur, the estimated amount is included in the transaction price.
 Milestone payments that are not within our or the licensee's control, such as regulatory approvals, are not included in the transaction price until those approvals are received.
 At the end of each reporting period, we re-evaluate the probability of achievement of development milestones and any related constraint and, as necessary, we adjust our estimate of the overall transaction price.
-Any adjustments are recorded on a cumulative catch-up basis, which would affect revenues and earnings in the period of adjustment.